grafana/mimir/docs/sources/helm-charts/mimir-distributed/run-production-environment-with-helm/_index.md

 The `mimir-distributed` Helm chart also deploys most of the containers with a read-only root filesystem (`readOnlyRootFilesystem: true`).
-The exceptions are the optional MinIO and Grafana Agent containers.
+The exceptions are the optional MinIO and Grafana Agent (deprecated) containers.
 The PodSecurityPolicy resource enforces this setting.

 ## Monitor the health of your Grafana Mimir cluster